 Take them off and try using the microphone.
 If it works, you need to make a hole or provisions for sound to get into the mic.

 We often forget that our phone is connected to a Bluetooth device.
 If your phone is connected to a Bluetooth mic or speaker, you might be unable to communicate with people using your device’s mic.

 Turn off Bluetooth to disconnect your phone from all devices and then restart.
 Try using your mic now.
 It should be working fine.

 If you use earphones or a headphone, sometimes your Android device does not register when you unplug it.

 This will stop your microphone from working because your phone thinks it is using the headphone’s mic.

 Fixing this is easy.
 Just plug the headphones back into the jack and remove it after a few seconds.

 Your mic should be working on your Android device now.
 If it isn’t, try the next step.

 Third-party apps are applications that do not come installed on your phone from the manufacturer.
 Sometimes, these devices malfunction and can stop some parts of your phone from working properly.

-- Press and hold the ON/OFF button at the side of your Android device.
+- Press and hold the ON/OFF button on the side of your Android device.